Outdoor Air Quality

 Air Quality Alerts

-Environment and Climate Change Canada and the Ontario Ministry of Environment and Climate Change (MOECC) jointly issue two types of air quality alerts when Air Quality Health Index levels are expected to be high:
+Environment and Climate Change Canada and the Ontario Ministry of Environment, Conservation and Parks (MECP) jointly issue two types of air quality alerts when Air Quality Health Index levels are expected to be high:

 - Special Air Quality Statements (SAQS) are issued when high risk AQHI is forecasted to last for one to two hours